ElektraInitiative/libelektra/doc/tutorials/highlevel.md

 #define ELEKTRA_TAG_MYFLOATARRAY Myfloatarray
 ```

-Next we see all of the 'tag macros'.
-These are essentially just aliases, but the allow for some flexibility in how we generate the names of
+Next we see all of the 'tag macros' used to refer to config values.
+These are essentially just aliases, but they allow for some flexibility
-the `static inline` functions further down.
-You should always refer to your config values via these macros.
-Additionally, the comments for
+in how we generate the names of the `static inline` functions further down.
+You should always refer to your config values via these macros,
+even if they are just aliases.
+This is because we might have to change the naming scheme for the functions, but we will try to keep the tag
+macros unchanged.

-these macros contain the documentation on what arguments are needed for accessing the tag in question.
-For example to access the elements of
+Additionally, the comments for these macros contain the documentation on what arguments are needed for accessing the tag in question.
+For
-the array `myfloatarray/#`, we obviously need to provide an index.
+example to access the elements of the array `myfloatarray/#`, we obviously need to provide an index.

 ```c
 #define elektra_len19(x) ((x) < 10000000000000000000ULL ?
 19 : 20)